 1. “The Messiah, Jesus son of Mary was only the Messenger of God, and His Word that He committed to Mary and a Spirit from Him.
 So believe in God and His Messenger and say not ‘Three’.
 Refrain: better is it for you God is only one God...”
-(4:171)
+(Sura 4:171)

-2. “Verily, in the sight of God, the nature of Jesus is as the nature of Adam, whom He created out of dust and then said unto him, ‘Be’ and he is.”
-(Q 3:59)
+2. “Verily, in the sight of God, the nature of Jesus is as the nature of Adam, whom He created out of dust and then said unto him, ‘Be’ and he is” (Sura 3:59).

 4. “They say: ‘[Allah] Most Gracious has begotten a son!
 Indeed ye have put forth a thing most monstrous!”
-(19:88)
+(Sura 19:88)

 Muhammad found this “most monstrous” because he confused the Sonship of Jesus Christ with the pagan (or physical) idea of a deity impregnating a woman to have a son.
 Such ignorance militates against the divine origin of the Quran.

 God the Father didn’t “take a son to Himself,” He has been a Father from eternity.
 The Son only took human form at a point in history and became the Man Jesus Christ.
-Both God and His Son share the same essence and hence are divine.
-God delegated His authority to the Son and men are to honour the Son as the Father (Jn.
-5:22-23).
+Both God and His Son share the same divine essence.
+God delegated His authority to the Son and men are to honour the Son as the Father (John 5:22-23).

 5. “And the Jews say Uzair (Ezra) is the son of Allah, and the Christians say Messiah is the Son of Allah…They imitate the saying of the disbelievers of old.
 Allah’s Curse be on them, how they are deluded away from the truth!”
-(9:30)
+(Sura 9:30)

-The name “Isa” used for Jesus in the Quran seems to be a corruption of the name “Esau” used by unbelieving Jews to derogatorily refer to Jesus.
-The Arabic name of Jesus is Yesu, not Isa.
-This also exposes the human origin of the Quran.
+Second, the name “Isa” used for Jesus in the Quran appears to be a corruption of the name “Esau” used by unbelieving Jews to derogatorily refer to Jesus.
+The Arabic name of Jesus is Yasu, not Isa.
+This exposes the human origin of the Quran.

 II.
 The alleged statements of “Jesus”

 1. “I am a servant of Allah; he has given me the book and he has appointed me a prophet, and he has made me blessed wherever I may be.
 He has enjoined me to offer salat and give zakat so long as I shall live.”
-(19:29-31)
+(Sura 19:29-31)

 2. “It is Allah who is my Lord and your Lord; Then worship Him.
 This is a Way that is straight.”
-(3:51)
+(Sura 3:51)

 3. “When Jesus found unbelief on their part He said: ‘Who will be my helpers to [the work of] Allah?
 Said the Disciples: ‘We are Allah’s helpers we believe in Allah, and do you bear witness that we are Muslims.”
-(3:52)
+(Sura 3:52)